 Aboto can provide face to face training designed specifically for your organisation in conflict management, diversity, preventing and addressing Workplace bullying, Harassment and discrimination and Contact Officer training is an important part of this package.

-Although we refer to Contact Officers in your workplace they may be called Fair Treatment Officers or something similar.
+Note that although we refer to Contact Officers, in your workplace they may be called Fair Treatment Officers or something similar.

 We have an online course titled The role of the Contact Officer that has been developed from our experience in the workplace and through running face to face training.